Robby Albarado

-Robby J. Albarado (born September 11, 1973, in Lafayette, Louisiana) is an American Thoroughbred horse racing jockey.
+Robby J. Albarado (born September 11, 1973) is an American Thoroughbred horse racing jockey.
 He began riding at the age of 10 and progressed to riding at bush tracks in his native Louisiana by the age of 12.
 After turning professional, he earned his first official win at Evangeline Downs in 1990.
 Since then, he has won more than 5,000 races, but his career has endured setbacks as a result of serious injuries.
 During 1998 and 1999, he suffered two skull fractures, one of which required doctors to replace a damaged portion of his skull with titanium mesh and polymer plate.
 Another serious accident in the fall of 2000 kept him out of racing for the better part of 2001.

 Background

 Albarado's father was a jockey at the bush tracks in Louisiana and Albarado grew up wanting to race horses.
 "It's my earliest memory, maybe when I was four, five, six years old," he said in 2007.
 "I started with basics: cleaning stalls, walking horses and doing whatever it took to be close to it.
 Eventually I graduated to galloping horses when I was 9, 10 years old.
 From that point on it's all I wanted to do."

 Albarado first began to ride at the age of 10, schooled by Shelton LeBlanc, a trainer in South Louisiana.
 Albarado began to ride at the Louisiana bush tracks at the age of 12 and turned professional at age 16.

 Albarado is currently married to Paige Albarado, who works for Myracehorse.com as Midwest racing manager.
-They have a son Liam.
-He was previously married to Kimber Albarado, with whom he had three children, sons Kaden and Kash, and daughter Larkin.
+They have a son.
+He was previously married to Kimber Albarado, with whom he had three children, two sons, and a daughter.
 He has twice been accused of minor domestic violence offenses, though the charges involving Kimber were subsequently dismissed.